Dick Tofel is the principal of Gallatin Advisory LLC.

 During the period of Tofel’s business leadership, ProPublica published stories that won seven Pulitzer Prizes, seven National Magazine Awards, five Peabody Awards, three Emmy Awards and eleven George Polk Awards, among other honors.
 Also during this time, ProPublica grew from an initial staff of just over 20 to more than 160, and raised more than $225 million from other than its founding funders.

 From August 2021 through 2022, Tofel is a distinguished visiting fellow in the Department of Social and Behavioral Sciences at the Harvard T.H.
-Chan School of Public Health, where he is leading a faculty seminar on “The Pandemic, the Press, and Public Health” and will teach a noncredit course on “Engaging with the Press.”
+Chan School of Public Health, where he led a faculty seminar on “The Pandemic, the Press, and Public Health” and will teach a noncredit course on “Engaging with the Press.”

 Tofel was formerly the assistant publisher of The Wall Street Journal, with responsibility for its international editions and U.S. special editions, and, earlier, an assistant managing editor of the paper, vice president, corporate communications for Dow Jones & Company, and an assistant general counsel of Dow Jones.
 Just prior to ProPublica, he served as vice president, general counsel and secretary of the Rockefeller Foundation, and earlier as president and chief operating officer of the International Freedom Center, a museum and cultural center that was planned for the World Trade Center site.